What information do we collect and how do we use it?

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
 Where the information requested is not a straightforward issue and will involve a considerable amount of time then a charge will need to be confirmed for responding to the request for the information.

 In some limited cases, we may need to refuse access to your information or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.

 What happens if you want to complain?

 - In writing: Level 3, 3 Prospect Hill Road, Camberwell VIC 3124

 We will respond to your query or complaint as soon as possible and will try to resolve any complaint within 14 working days.
 If this is not possible, we will contact you within that time to let you know how long we estimate that it will take to resolve your complaint.
 If we cannot satisfactorily resolve your concerns you may contact the Privacy Commissioner online or in writing:

 Tel: 1300 363 992

-By asking us to assist with your accounting, insurance or financial services needs, you consent to the collection and use of the information you have provided to us for the purposes described above.
+By asking us to assist with your accounting, insurance, financial services or legal needs, you consent to the collection and use of the information you have provided to us for the purposes described above.